top of page

 Melting Pot Europa.
 The Forgotten Rohingya Genocide: Tales from the Cox's Bazar refugee camp

-360. How the Rohingya mobilised digital solidarity
+360, One World, Many Voices.
+How the Rohingya mobilised digital solidarity

 Muslim Views.
 Rohingya youth photographers capture the lived experience in the world’s largest refugee camp